padillagroup/CST-data-reader/README.md

 An example CST data file is included in the repository.
 Running the script on this file should result in four output .csv files, each corresponding to a different simulated curve.

+Also included is mlPrepFunctions.py, which is for preparing CST data to be pulled into TF or similar.
+The idea is to combine a param table file that has been exported from CST MWS with a file of spectra which has been processed by importExportScript.py.
+This results in a single csv file with matched parameters and spectra.